theruler/THE_MANAGER-BUNDESLIGA_MANAGER-EXE-Editor/README.md

 Only England features:
 - ST, ND, RD, TH added to the date days and match minutes

-## Starting Year

-The starting year can be changed directly from the editor for all supported executable profiles.

-## Points per victory rule
+## Starting Year and Points per victory rule

-The points rule can be changed directly from the editor for all supported executable profiles.
+The starting year and the points rule can be changed directly from the editor for all supported executable profiles.

 ## Newspaper built-in visual editor